-Students begin the study of Earth Sciences with the introductory 100 level courses: ERSC 141 (Planet Earth) and ERSC 142 (Earth History).
+Students begin the study of Earth Sciences with the introductory 100 level courses: ERSC 151 (Foundations of Earth Sciences) and ERSC 141 (Earth's Hazards) or ERSC 142 (Earth's Changing Climate).
 These are laboratory courses that include several local field trips.
 These courses satisfy the College's Division III laboratory science distribution requirement.
 Some 90-95% of the students in these courses go on to major in disciplines outside the sciences.

 The entire department faculty participates in teaching the 100 level gateway courses.
 Upperclass majors serve as Teaching Assistants in the laboratories, helping the faculty member in charge.

-Students who have already taken a Division III lab science course may be interested in further exploring ERSC courses by taking a topical course focused on surface processes (201), energy resources (202) climate change (ERSC 204 ), environmental hazards (ERSC 208), or oceanography (ERSC 221).
+Students who have already taken a Division III lab science course may be interested in further exploring ERSC courses by taking a topical course focused on Surface Processes (ERSC 201), Energy Resources (ERSC 202), or Oceanography (ERSC 221).

 To declare your Earth Sciences major complete the departmental major declaration form.